Introduction to replication and failover across multiple accounts

 Class instances

-Instances of Snowflake classes (for example, an instance of the ANOMALY_DETECTION class or the BUDGET class) are not replicated.
-For the full list of Snowflake classes, see Available Classes.
+Replication is supported for instances of the CUSTOM_CLASSIFIER class.
+Instances of all other Snowflake classes are not replicated.
+For the full list of Snowflake classes, see Available classes.

 Packages policies